coderefinery/git-intro/_episodes/07-remotes.md

 **Reload your GitHub project website and - taa-daa - your commits should now be online!**

+---

-### Cloning a repository
+## Cloning a repository

 Now other people can clone this repository and suggest changes.
 In the [collaborative distributed version control](https://coderefinery.github.io/git-collaborative/) lesson we will learn how this works.

-Here a quick appetizer - if you copy the SSH or HTTPS address, you can clone repositories like this:
+At this point only a brief demo - if you copy the SSH or HTTPS address, you can clone repositories like this:

 ```shell
 $ git clone git@github.com:bast/recipe.git